cbissett-at-ucsd/ECE141_Team_Project/README.md

   - The feeder doesn't dispense the correct amount of food.
 Someone who tested a bunch of feeders finds that most of them dispensed too much food, which could lead to poor health.

 ## Making the website
+The website hasa splash page(optional), fake login page, and a dashboard dashboard will have
+- sensor status's
+ -possible bpm chart of the last 24 hrs
+ -hydration level illustrated by javascript icon
+ -food level
+ -weight over time option?
+ -gps tracking?
+- option to manually feed

+**required commands**
+- post: from user     to server that the user has requested the dog be manually fed
+- get:  from arduino  to server that checks if the feeder should feed
+- post: from arduino  to server the water level
+- post: from arduino  to server bpm data

 We need to make a functional website features
 - dog weight monitoring
 - water and food consumption charts